Using Firefly visualization tools to understand the light curves of Solar System objects#

 Step 4#

-Finally, we can overlay the catalog of data in the table onto a HiPS image using the show_coverage method.
+Finally, we can overlay the catalog of data in the table onto a HiPS image of our choice, using the method show_hips

 target='229.851396;-9.720647;EQ_J2000'